julia-hx/tauri-template/README.md

-# Tauri + SvelteKit
+# Tauri + SvelteKit + Tailwind Template

-This template should help get you started developing with Tauri and SvelteKit in Vite.
+This template extends the auto-generated Tauri/Sveltekit template to include Tailwind CSS and Icons, and UI Mode toggle for dark/light mode.

 ## Recommended IDE Setup